 But it will hardly mean returning to the same place I was before.
 I moved away at age 22, and a lot has changed in the nearly six years since then.

 Friends have dispersed, built careers, developed new relationships, had children.
 My parents moved out of their house and bought a new home in a different party of the city.
 My sister has moved approximately nine times, and at this point, I probably keep in more regular contact with friends I’ve made in hostels than I do with my old classmates.

 Perhaps most important to this discussion: I don’t consider my time abroad temporary.
 This is not some kind of phase.
 I’m not sowing my wild oats, getting anything out of my system, or putting off reality.
 This is my life — full stop.

 Right now, you might be thinking: in that case, Emily, what about the Netherlands?
 That’s where you’re living this “real life,” after all.
 It’s what you’ve devoted a fair chunk of this blog to rambling about.
 Surely you consider the Netherlands your home?

-A super Dutch-lookin’ photo from Zwolle, Netherlands
+A super Dutch-lookin’ shot of Zwolle, the Netherlands

 Well, no, voice of my imaginary reader: I don’t.

 To be honest, the most I can say about the Netherlands at this point is that I’m used to it.